The Evolving Role of Managers in Lean-Agile Development

 - Listening to and supporting teams for problem identification, root cause analysis, and decision-making

 - Defining and administering compensation, benefits, and promotions

 - Eliminating impediments and evolving systems and practices to support Lean-Agile development

-- Taking subtle control in assigning people to teams; addressing issues that teams cannot unblock; making personnel changes where necessary
+- Supporting the self-organization that leads to team formation; addressing issues that teams cannot unblock; making personnel changes where necessary

 - Serving as an Agile coach and advisor to Agile Teams.
 Remaining close enough to the team to add value and to be a competent manager, while staying far enough away to let them problem-solve on their own.